Artificial Intelligence/Machine Learning, ASA(ALT), Phase I

 Objective

-The purpose of an Artificial Intelligence/Machine Learning focused Open Topic is to bring potentially valuable small business innovations to the Army and create an opportunity to expand the relevance of the Army SBIR program to businesses that do not normally compete for SBIR awards.
+The Artificial Intelligence and Machine Learning Open Topic focuses on bringing potentially valuable small business innovators to the Army, while expanding the relevance of the Army Small Business Innovation Research Program to vendors that do not traditionally compete for SBIR contracts.

 Description

-• Automated data label – quickly curate and label data for an AI model.
+· Automated Data Labeling: Quickly curate and label data for an AI model.

-• Biometrics – authentication is used in computer science as a form of identification and access control
+· Biometrics: Authentication as a form of identification and access control.

-• Natural language technology – focused on programming computers to process and analyze large amounts of natural language data.
+· Natural Language Processing: Programming computers to process and analyze natural language data.

-• Supply chain resilience – automating risks and vulnerabilities within the supply chains to prevent major impacts.
+· Supply Chain Resilience: Automating risks and vulnerabilities within supply chains to prevent major impacts.

 Phase I

-• 8-slide commercialization plan; template provided in announcement.
+· Eight-slide commercialization plan and a template provided in the announcement.

-• A Statement of Work” is required outlining intermediate and final anticipated deliverables during the Phase 1 award period
+· A statement of work outlining intermediate and final anticipated deliverables during the Phase I contract period.

-• Small Business: A feasibility study to demonstrate the technical and commercial practicality of the concept to include an assessment of its technical readiness and potential applicability to military and commercial markets.
+· Small Businesses: A feasibility study demonstrating the technical and commercial practicality of the concept to include an assessment of its technical readiness and potential application to military and commercial markets.

-• TPOC and Transition Partner: Commitment secured from TPOC and Transition Partner to associate with potential P2 work.
+· Technical Point of Contact and Transition Partner: Commitment secured from the TPOC and Transition Partner to associate with potential Phase II contracts.

 Phase II